iltuoconsulenteit/DocCropper/install/README.md

 This directory contains installer scripts for Windows (`.bat`), macOS (`.command`) and Linux (`.sh`).

+On Windows, the installer downloads and installs Python automatically if it is not already available and defaults to the developer branch.

 ## Developer branch

 To override the default developer branch used by the installers, create a file named `dev_branch` in this folder and write the branch name on a single line.